 Redstone – Beautiful area near Carbondale and Penny Hot Springs.
 Take 82 south to Carbondale and follow 133 to Redstone

-Dispersed camping can be found just south from Redstone Campground.
+- Dispersed camping can be found just south of Redstone Campground.
 Going south on 133, take a right on Coal Creek Rd in Redstone.
 Camping is permitted on parts of this road.
 There is more camping west of Marble near Crystal in the White River N.F.